ubarsc/moamosaic/docs/index.md

 Moamosaic can be downloaded as a tar.gz file from [https://github.com/ubarsc/moamosaic/releases](https://github.com/ubarsc/moamosaic/releases)

+Release notes for different versions are available [here](releasenotes.md)

-It can then be installed using pip, for example
+The tar.gz file can then be installed using pip, for example

 ```bash
 pip install moamosaic-1.0.0.tar.gz